pypeit/PypeIt/doc/calibrations/bias_dark.rst

 - Do not apply a gain correction (*apply_gain = False*)
 - Combine images with a weighted mean (*combine = weightmean*)

-To apply a dark, you will need to specify the :doc:`frametype` accordingly.
+To apply a dark, you will need to specify the :doc:`../frametype` accordingly.
 Here is an example for the VLT/X-SHOOTER NIR arm::

     [calibrations]